 - Providing the search engine with relevant information about your business so it can serve that info to end users.

-Things to Look for in a Local SEO Solution
+What to Look for in a Local SEO Solution

 - Listings Management Visibility: easily identify which local listings are not fully optimized on each search engine.